zig-republic/zig-republic/republic-bylaws.rst

 ```````````
 The ``#senate`` channel shall serve as the floor of the Senate.
 This channel shall be utilized exclusively for the introduction of motions and casting of votes by Senators.
-It shall not, under any circumstances, be utilized for the purposes of dicussion.
+It shall not, under any circumstances, be utilized for the purposes of discussion.
-That said, each Senator shall maintain the right, in the tradition of formal deabte, to post a single response to each main motion after it is made, in order for all officers to easily note the manner in which their Senator is representing their guild.
+That said, each Senator shall maintain the right, in the tradition of formal debate, to post a single response to each main motion after it is made, in order for all officers to easily note the manner in which their Senator is representing their guild.
 When a vote has been called, Senators *must not post anything except to cast their vote*.
 Senators do not have a right to "explain their vote" in their Aye/No response.
 If a Senator wishes to provide additional context to their vote, it must be posted in ``#all_officers`` or the appropriate discussion channel.